-This topic contains 4 replies, has 1 voice, and was last updated by guru 4 months, 1 week ago.
+- This topic has 4 replies, 1 voice, and was last updated 9 months, 1 week ago by guru.

 For years Packs in our area have had crossover ceremonies for the transition from Cub Scouts to (now) Scouts BSA.
 The ceremony involved recitation of the Scout Oath and Law and the lighting of candles for each point thereof.
 It was put on by members of the Order of the Arrow dressed in regalia.
 This year we did not have the ceremony as performed in past years.
 When I asked why not, I was told it was because of “national,” which I took to mean rules from the national council.